Confined and deconfined chaos in classical spin systems: Central spin model with XX interactions

-Since the {directions of the vectors $\bf \Bperp$ and $\bf \Sperp$ are conserved in time (modulo $\pi$)}, we see that spin dynamics of the system represents a joint precession of the central spin around the mean field's $\bf \Bperp$ and the environment spins around the orthogonal central spin's projection $\bf\Sperp$.
+Since the {directions of the vectors $\bf \Bperp$ and $\bf \Sperp$ are conserved in time (modulo $\pi$)}, the central spin precesses around the mean field's $\bf \Bperp$ and the environment spins precess around the central spin's projection $\bf\Sperp$.
 Note that the energetic constraint requires $\bf \Bperp\cdot\bf \Sperp=0$.
-The respective strengths $B^\perp$ and $S_0^\perp$ are not conserved, rendering it a nonlinear system of equations which we solve numerically.
-We can make two important observations: (i) Solutions are periodic.
-We confirm this numerically, revealing a synchronized precession of the central spin and environment spins for each initial condition.
-This conclusion is consistent with the one-dimensional nature of trajectories in maximally superintegrable systems.
-This allows us to assign a period $T$ to each one-dimensional orbit and an angle $\alpha$ characterizing the position on the orbit.
-Note that this angle does not refer to the action-angle framework as \(\alpha\) is not linearly evolving in time. (ii) The precession frequency becomes very small when $S_0^\perp$ and $B^\perp$ are simultaneously close to zero.
-This condition will become important when we analyze the effects of the integrability-breaking perturbations in the next section.
-To characterize this regime, it is convenient to introduce the parameter
+The respective strengths $B^\perp$ and $S_0^\perp$ are not conserved, rendering \autoref{eq:EOM_CS} as a nonlinear system of equations which we solve numerically.

+We make two observations. (i) Solutions to \autoref{eq:EOM_CS} are periodic (see \aref{app:regular_CS}).
+This is consistent with the one-dimensional nature of trajectories in maximally superintegrable systems.
+We can assign a period $T$ to each orbit and an angle $\alpha$ characterizing the position on the orbit.
+Note that \(\alpha\) is not an angle in the action-angle framework as \(\alpha\) is not linearly evolving in time. (ii) The precession frequencies become small when $S_0^\perp$ and $B^\perp$ are simultaneously close to zero.
+This regime is important in the next section.
+To characterize this regime, we introduce the parameter